confluentinc/live-labs/DIMT2024/README.md

     SELECT * FROM sales_per_minute;
     ```

 1. Let's see how many records we have in the `shoes` table with the `id = '3586de8a-10a3-4997-96bf-9e08a3a7fb82'`.
+The connector generates random events which results in duplicated `id`.
 Since there are more than 1 records, you need to deduplicate the table.

     ```sql
     SELECT * FROM shoes WHERE id = '3586de8a-10a3-4997-96bf-9e08a3a7fb82';